wit-ictskills-2016/programming/topic02-ticket-machine/talk-a/lecture_03.md

 Understanding class definitions

-In this presentation we further explore further elements of classes and the Java language including how source code is written and presented.
+In this presentation we continue exploring elements of classes and the Java language including how source code is written and presented.